LTTLabsOSS/markbench-tests/black_myth_wukong/README.md

 Then add the benchmark user to that group during setup.
 Do not rely on runtime `sudo chmod`; the Python process should be able to open `/dev/uinput` as its normal user before the harness starts.

 This only covers the virtual gamepad dependency path.
 Proton, Steam, and the game install path still need validation on the target Linux bench.

-## Options

-- `kerasHost`: string representing the IP address of the Keras service. e.x. `0.0.0.0`
-- `kerasPort`: string representing the port of the Keras service. e.x. `8080`

 ## Output